About Federal Direct Graduate/Professional PLUS Loans

 Your first payment will be due within 60 days after the loan is fully disbursed.
 Generally, this will be while you are still in school.
 There is no grace period.

-You may request an in-school deferment as long as you are enrolled in at least a half-time status.
+You may request an in-school deferment if you are enrolled in at least a half-time status.
 Keep in mind, your GradPLUS Loan accrues interest while in deferment status and the interest will be capitalized unless arrangements are made with the holder to pay interest quarterly.

 You must apply separately for an in-school deferment on your GradPLUS Loan, even if you have already received in-school deferments on FFEL subsidized or unsubsidized loans.